vanderhe/fortnet/doc/recipes/docs/basics/firsttrain.rst

 starting with the running mode of Fortnet.
 There are three valid options:
 `train`, `validate`, `predict`.
 As in this example, the `train` mode will optimize the network with respect to the targets provided by the dataset.
-A resumption of the training process based on existing `netstat` files would be requested by setting the ``ReadNetStats`` entry to `Yes`.
+A resumption of the training process based on existing `netstat` file would be requested by setting the ``ReadNetStats`` entry to `Yes`.
 To validate the resulting networks or to predict structures with unknown properties, the other two modes are used and explained in the